Glencore Xstrata names ex-BP boss Hayward as chairman

 "Oil seems to be a growing arm of the Glencore business and if they want to push and expand a bit more Tony's expertise can certainly help with that," Investec analyst Marc Elliott said.

-Glencore defended its position and said it was searching for suitable women board members.

-"Glencore values and promotes diversity across its business.
-The appointment of a female board member is a significant consideration, and our nominations committee is working to identify appropriate female candidates," a Glencore official said in a statement.

-Glencore expanded its oil and gas operations with the 800 million pound acquisition of Chad-focused energy company Caracal Energy last month.
+Glencore expanded its oil and gas operations with the 800 million pounds ($1.4 billion) acquisition of Chad-focused energy company Caracal Energy (CRCL.L) last month.

-(Additional reporting by Alex Lawler and Paul Sandle and Tasim Zahid in Bangalore; Editing by Erica Billingham)
+(Additional reporting by Alex Lawler and Paul Sandle; Editing by Erica Billingham)